Lawn care guides & articles

 New Braunfels lawns sit over rocky Hill Country soil that compacts easily and drains unpredictably.
 Here is what professional lawn care looks like in this market.

-Read articleLawn Drainage Problems in San Antonio: Causes, Signs, and Real Fixes
+Read articleLawn Drainage Problems in San Antonio: Real Fixes and Pro Lawn Care That Helps

 San Antonio's clay soil does not drain the way loamy or sandy soil does.
 Here is how to read your drainage problem and choose the fix that addresses the actual cause.